gaois/documental/docs/software/terminologue/configuration.ga.md

 "dataDir": "../data/"
 ```

-Is é seo an cosán a théann chuig an gcomhadlann `data` (an áit a gcoinníonn Terminologue na bunachair shonraí), i gcoibhneas leis an gcomhadlann `website`.
+Is é seo an cosán a théann chuig an gcomhadlann `data` (an áit a gcoinníonn Terminologue na bunachair shonraí), ag tosú sa chomhadlann `website`.

 ---